 1. Preheat the oven to 325 degrees with the rack in the middle position.
 Butter an 8-inch x 8-inch baking dish, and add the cubed bread to it.

-2. Put the blackberries in a large bowl and use a fork or the tines of a whisk to gently crush them and break them up.
+2. Put the blackberries in a large bowl and use a fork or the tines of a whisk to gently crush them and break them up a little.
+Don't puree them - there should still be some discernable pieces of fruit when you're done.

 3. Whisk the eggs in a separate bowl, then pour them over the blackberries.